jreidell/packt-java-spring-book/README.md

 ## Chapter 04 - CarDatabase

-This second project is a duplicate of Chapter 03 that has been modified to demonstrate the implementation of a RESTful Web Service with Spring Boot
+This third project is a duplicate of Chapter 03 that has been modified to demonstrate the implementation of a RESTful Web Service with Spring Boot